eotoalex/project3/README.md

 >
 > - These markers are actual crime locations as cited by New York State OpenData [NYPD Arrest Data](https://data.cityofnewyork.us/Public-Safety/NYPD-Arrest-Data-Year-to-Date-/uip8-fykc).
 >
 > - The [information window](https://developers.google.com/maps/documentation/javascript/infowindows) for each marker appears above the icon after clicking on a crime marker.
-These informatin windows will give additional [information](#Type-of-Crime-Buttons) of the crime committed in that area.
+These information windows will give additional [information](#Type-of-Crime-Buttons) of the crime committed in that area.
 To close these window just click on the marker or another marker and the infowindow will close.

->
-> - The information in these infowindows contain: the sex of assailant, their race, the crime committed, the level of the offence committed and the date of arrest.
+___

 # Route